-- Should your child have asthma, diabetes, a life-threatening allergy, or other chronic medical condition that could affect his/her daily activities at school, I would like to schedule a meeting with you and your child before or during the first week of school to formulate an Individualized Health Plan.
-If you are interested in doing this, please contact me to schedule a meeting before school starts in August.
+- Should your child have asthma, diabetes, a life-threatening allergy, or other chronic medical condition that could affect his/her daily activities at school, we would like to schedule a meeting with you and your child before or during the first week of school to formulate an Individualized Health Plan.
+If you are interested in doing this, please contact Lou Jones or Aly Alwinson to schedule a meeting before school starts in August.

 - If your child has asthma and carries an inhaler to be self-administered, state law requires that an Authorization for Asthma Medication Administration at School Form be completed and signed by the parent AND the physician.

 Thank you for your cooperation and attention to these matters.
-Please call or email me if you have any questions.
-I am not regularly at school during June and July, but I am happy to take calls and answer emails at home.
-Again, I look forward to meeting you and your family!
+Please call or email us if you have any questions.
+We are not regularly at school during June and July, but Lou Jones is happy to take calls and answer emails at home.
+Again, we look forward to meeting you and your family!

 Lou Jones, R.N.